 Higher-Level Automotive Ethernet Protocols

-While Ethernet provides the physical layer for communication, higher-level protocols are necessary to ensure efficient and secure data exchange on the automotive Ethernet bus.
-Some commonly used Automotive Ethernet Protocols include Internet Protocol (IP), Transmission Control Protocol (TCP), User Datagram Protocol (UDP), and Internet Control Message Protocol (ICMP).
+While Ethernet provides the physical layer for communication, higher-level protocols are necessary to ensure efficient and secure data exchange on the automotive ethernet bus.
+Some commonly used automotive ethernet protocols include Internet Protocol (IP), Transmission Control Protocol (TCP), User Datagram Protocol (UDP), and Internet Control Message Protocol (ICMP).
 These protocols enable the transmission, routing, and error detection of data packets, ensuring reliable communication between ECUs.
-Leveraging these transport protocols, Diagnostics over IP(DoIP) runs diagnostic services on top of Ethernet.
-Standardized as ISO 13400, it can run UDS (Unified Diagnostic Services), and it is easier to implement a DoCAN to DoIP gateway to transfer cross-bus data.
-Another protocol called Scalable Service-Oriented Middleware over IP (SOME/IP) is being used to achieve event driven communication.
+Leveraging these transport protocols, Diagnostics over IP (DoIP) runs diagnostic services on top of Ethernet — standardized as ISO 13400.
+Another protocol, Scalable Service-Oriented Middleware over IP (SOME/IP), is used to achieve event-driven communication.

 Market Share of Ethernet in Automotive Industry

-Advantages of using Automotive Ethernet Protocols
+Advantages of Using Automotive Ethernet Protocols

 Limitations of Using the Automotive Ethernet Protocols